dleeftink/QuickSet/readme.md

 ###### `slot: 0 ..
 16`
 Amount of slots to keep track of top-k most frequent integers in the set.
 Any value between `0` and `16` sets the top-k window width.
-Defaults to `0`
+Defaults to `0`.

 ###### `lifo: true || false`
 Whether to eject old values from the top-k window in case of ties.
-Performance might be affected when set to `true` Defaults to `false`
+Performance might be affected when set to `true`.
+Defaults to `false`.

 #### `QuickSet class { ... }`
 Besides the configured options and methods, [`QuickSet`](#new-quickset-config) returns an object with two visible and one hidden backing array.
 While each array can be read without issue (for instance, to execute some logic when a specific integer reaches a certain top-k position or when its frequency exceeds a certain threshold), modifying them can lead to unwanted behaviour.